zecho/StoneApple/README.md

 Pomm/Model
 ----------

+The queries to create the database schema are stored in the "resources/db" folder.

-Generating the model from the db schema:
+To generate the model from the db schema:

     $ php src/StoneApple/generate_model.php